smpetersgithub/AdvancedSQLPuzzles/Database Articles/Advanced SQL Joins/11 - Self Join.md

 | 4           | Director       | 2           | Vice President |
 | 5           | Director       | 3           | Vice President |

-It is worth mentioning that because the `Employees` table is a hierarchical relationship, the problem lends itself to using a self-referencing common table expression (CTE) to determine the level of depth each employee has from the highest tier.
+It is worth noting that, because the `Employees` table has a hierarchical relationship, the problem lends itself to using a self-referencing common table expression (CTE) to determine each employee's level of depth from the highest tier.

-In the below example, the common table expression `cte_Recursion` references itself in the `UNION ALL` statement.
+In the example below, the common table expression `cte_Recursion` references itself in the `UNION ALL` statement.

 ```sql
 WITH cte_Recursion AS